 Employment Outlook and Salary Information

 Earnings may vary depending on an assistant's work experience, skill level, employer type and location.
-The BLS notes that the mean annual salary for medical assistants in May 2015 was $31,910.
-In the District of Columbia, the highest-paying state in the nation (DC is considered a state for the purposes of the BLS), medical assistants averaged $39,780 per year.
-Overall, the top ten percent of medical assistants throughout the U.S. earned $43,880 or more annually.
+The BLS notes that the mean annual salary for medical assistants in May 2018 was $34,540.
+In Alaska, the highest-paying state in the nation, medical assistants averaged $45,490 per year.
+Overall, the top ten percent of medical assistants throughout the U.S. earned $47,250 or more annually.
 Most medical assistants worked in physician's offices.

 Certification and Continuing Education Information

 The American Association of Medical Assistants offers a professional certification exam to gain the Certified Medical Assistant credential.
 Continuing education units (CEUs) are required every five years for those who pass the exam.
 Common CEU courses are required in the areas of general, administrative and clinical medical assisting.

 The American Medical Technologists offer a number of specialty certifications for medical assistants who wish to advance their careers.
 Specialty options include optometry, ophthalmology or podiatry.
 Medical assistants may also pursue further education to enter other healthcare careers, such as nursing.